gardener-attic/component-spec/doc/proposal/01-introduction.md

 a model would help not only with streamlined deployments to public and private cloud environments, but also in various other areas of lifecycle management like compliance processes and reporting.
 This software component model must describe all technical artifacts of a software product, and establish an ID for each component, which should then be used across all lifecycle management tasks.

+Here, it is also crucial to understand that setting up local environments often requires the use of local artifacts.
+This is especially true for resticted or private clouds, in which it is usually not possible to access artifacts from their original source location (due to resticted internet access), leading to the fact that artifacts need to be transported into these environments.
+This local deployment scenario requires that software components must clearly separate their ID from the location of their technical artifacts, so that this techical location may change,without changing the ID.

-First and foremost, the model has to be technology-agnostic at its heart, so that not only modern containerized cloud, but also legacy software is supported, out-of-the-box.
+At its heart, the model has to be technology-agnostic, so that not only modern containerized cloud, but also legacy software is supported, out-of-the-box.
 It simply has to be acknowledged that companies are not able to just drop everything that has been used in the past and solely use new cloud native workloads.
 This fact makes it crucial to establish a common component model, which is able to handle both cloud native and legacy software, for which